Access to China Articles

 16. APIs in China (Article to follow ASAP)

-Mobile APIs were popular in China, so many mobile operating systems reached the limit on the number of APIs allowed.
+Mobile APIs were popular in China, and as a result, many mobile operating systems reached their limit on the number of APIs they could support.
 The WeChat platform, launched in January 2011, addressed this issue by allowing you to run APIs within the WeChat platform.

 Today, APIs in China are often written as WeChat programs.
 By doing so, your API becomes part of WeChat's social media.